JosephLai241/URS/.github/STYLE_GUIDE.md

 ## Word Wrap

-Word wrap should be 80-83 characters per line.
+Try your best to word wrap around 80-83 characters per line.
 You can modify your editor settings to display a horizontal ruler at 80 characters, which is very useful for following the wrap guideline.

 Use `\` to write a line of code in multiple lines.